d42y/IoTDB.NET/README.md

 ﻿
-# IoTDB.NET Library
+# IoTDBdotNET Library

 ## Overview

-IoTDB.NET is optimized for C# applications, offering a lightweight alternative to traditional databases.
-IoTDB.NET design allows for effective management of time-series data, catering specifically to the needs of IoT applications.
+IoTDBdotNET is optimized for C# applications, offering a lightweight alternative to traditional databases.
+IoTDBdotNET design based LiteDB for tables and TeaFiles for time series.

 ## Features

 - Light weight and fast time-series data storage
-- Flexible Entity management
+- IoTDatabase preconfigured structure allows for quick and easy use of database
 - Time-series data retrieval with support for interval and linear interpolation
+- Support both tables and time series
 - Thread-safe data handling

 ## Before You Continue

 - This is beta release.
-- IoTDB.NET is designed to store values as the double data type, catering primarily to the numeric outputs commonly produced by IoT sensors.
-This structure is optimized for handling time series data that is numerical in nature.
-If your application requires the storage of time series data in non-numeric formats, IoTDB.NET may not suit your needs.
-- IoTDB.NET entities can have properties as string data type.
-However, those properties are not time series data.
+- IoTDBdotNET time series data support both numeric and Bson value.
+However, IoT numeric data can be stored much at 500K entries per second.
+- IoTDBdotNET tables are thread safe isolicated.
+Each table operate on it own thread to provide fater processing.
+Table.UpdateQue function allows queuing for background processing.

 ## Installation

-To use the IoTDB.NET library in your project, follow these steps:
+To use the IoTDBdotNET library in your project, follow these steps:

 1. .NET environment compatible with C# .NET 7
-2. Install IoTDB.NET NuGet Package.
+2. Install IoTDBdotNET NuGet Package.

 ## Quick Start